aws/aws-sdk-php/docs/feature-iterators.rst

     }

 There are some limitations to the ``limit`` and ``page_size`` parameters though.
-Not all operations support specifying a page size or limit, so the iterator will do its best with what you provide.
-For example, if an operation always returns 1000 results, and you specify a limit of 100, the iterator will only yield 100 results, even though the actual request sent to the service yielded 1000.
+Not all operations support specifying a page size or limit, so the Iterator will do its best with what you provide.
+For example, if an operation always returns 1000 results, and you specify a limit of 100, the Iterator will only yield 100 results, even though the actual request sent to the service yielded 1000.

 Iterator Events